 by Clare Lester

-Banbury Cross Players (BCP) has been part of the local amateur dramatic scene for 75 years.
+Banbury Cross Players has been providing amateur drama in Banbury for 75 years, starting in 1945 with Noel Coward’s Hay Fever.
 The society began life in 1945 when an enthusiastic group of people who had been getting together for play reading evenings decided that it might be fun to perform a play and, as they say, the rest is history.

 BCP have been entertaining audiences with a wide range of productions ever since.